Uncut Gems: Casting

+Filming

 Principal photography began on September 25, 2018, in New York City, and concluded on November 15.
-The film was shot by Darius Khondji on 35 mm film, using long zoom lenses.
+The film was shot by Darius Khondji, primarily on 35 mm film, using vintage anamorphic prime and long zoom lenses.
+Night sequences were filmed using the Arri Alexa Mini camera outfitted with the same pairing of lens types.
+O'Kiep, South Africa doubled as the Welo mine in Ethiopia, but real Ethiopians were cast as extras.
+For verisimilitude, the filmmakers borrowed real footage from Garnett's NBA games, assuming that it qualified as fair use.

 The opening and closing sequences were inspired by the gemological photomicrography of Eduard Gübelin and Danny J. Sanchez.

 Music

 Daniel Lopatin composed the film's original score.
 He also recorded several songs with the Weeknd for the film, but they went unused; however, he has production credits on the Weeknd's 2020 album, After Hours.
 A soundtrack album of Lopatin's music for the film was released on December 13, 2019, on CD, vinyl, and digital streaming services.

 Release

-Uncut Gems had its world premiere at the 46th Telluride Film Festival on August 30, 2019, and it screened at the 2019 Toronto International Film Festival on September 9.
+Uncut Gems had its world premiere at the 46th Telluride Film Festival on August 30, 2019.
+It later screened at the 2019 Toronto International Film Festival on September 9, and at the 57th New York Film Festival on October 12.
 It received a limited theatrical release in the United States on December 13, before its nationwide release on December 25.
 The film was released internationally on Netflix on January 31, 2020, and it began streaming on the service in the United States on May 25, 2020.

+The Criterion Collection acquired the rights to distribute the film on home video, and issued a physical release in 2021.
+The Safdie brothers rented and ripped Criterion discs from Netflix growing up; Josh Safdie said that being acquired by Criterion felt like sneaking into a museum.